collective/collective.prettyphoto/README.txt

 Installing
 ==========

-This package requires Plone 3.x or later (tested on 3.3.3).
+This package requires Plone 3.x or later (tested on 3.3.5 and 4.0b5).

 Installing without buildout
 ---------------------------